tigertiger/SillystringzFactory.Solution/README.md

 # Dr. Sillystringz & the Great Broken Factory

-#### Let's not have a Staplerfahrer Klaus incident this month, boys
+#### Let's not have any Staplerfahrer Klaus incidents this month, boys

 #### Melissa Schatz-Miller